 Send this signal to those you like or to those you want to like you.
-You will see that not only many of them will return the same signal with a smile, they will actually come over and begin to talk to you, making this a great ice breaker among strangers or potential love interests.
+You will see that not only will many of them return the same signal with a smile, but they will also come over and begin to talk to you.

 Widening One’s Eyes

-Widening one’s eyes by intentionally raising the eyebrows, is one of submissive eye expressions and is done in order to be perceived as less aggressive.
+Widening one’s eyes by intentionally raising the eyebrows is one of the submissive eye expressions and is done to be perceived as less aggressive.

 Lowering One’s Head While Looking Up

-On the other hand, if it is combined with down-turned eyebrows, or down-turned corners of the mouth, it means critical, hostile or suspicious attitude.
+On the other hand, if it is combined with down-turned eyebrows or down-turned corners of the mouth, it means a critical, hostile, or suspicious attitude.

-If you were talking to someone, and he or she displays increased blinking with their eyes staying closed a little longer than usual, this could mean that they are disinterested in what you are saying, or that they have gotten bored with you!
-The brain of the poor individual tries to wipe you from sight by keeping the eyes closed at least for a few seconds.
+If you were talking to someone, and he or she displays increased blinking with their eyes staying closed a little longer than usual, this could mean that they are disinterested in what you are saying.

 The Power Gaze

-Looking in a triangular area that is between the person’s eyes, and the area between his eyebrows (also referred to as the imaginary third eye,) changes the atmosphere to very serious and puts the pressure on the other person,(as long as you don’t look lower than the eye level).
-This is an intimidating gaze and should never be used in friendly or romantic situations.
+Looking in a triangular area that is between the other person’s eyes and the area between their eyebrows changes the atmosphere to very serious and puts the pressure on the other person.